Arum palaestinum: Food

 The leaves and tubers are edible after being leached.
 The cooking process is thought to remove the toxicity.

 In Middle Eastern cuisine, the leaves are cut up and thoroughly cooked with lemon or sorrel.
 It is also used in soups.

 It is commonly consumed with flat bread or bulgur, and is reported to have a taste similar to Swiss chard.

 Medicinal uses

-In traditional medicine among Palestinians, A. palaestinum extracts have been used for cancer, intestinal worms, infections in open wounds, urinary tract obstructions, and kidney stones, and are thought to strengthen bones.
+In traditional medicine among indigenous peoples of the Levant, A. palaestinum extracts have been used for cancer, intestinal worms, infections in open wounds, urinary tract obstructions, and kidney stones, and are thought to strengthen bones.
 Jews in Iraq have used it traditionally for worms, skin sores, syphilis, rheumatism, tuberculosis, and diarrhea.
 It has also been used for cough and constipation.

-Ethnobotanical data have shown that A. palaestinum was reported as one of the most commonly used plants in the West Bank, used by over half of all respondents.
+Ethnobotanical data have shown that A. palaestinum was reported as one of the most commonly used plants among Palestinians in the West Bank, used by over half of all respondents.

 In a recent revision of his book, Killing Cancer – Not People, author Robert G. Wright discusses one dietary supplement company's use of the species in one of its products.